smnorris/fwapg/extras/README.md

 ### Extras

+#### Neighbouring jurisdictions
 For generating trans-boundary watersheds (`sql/fwa_watershedexbc.sql`), non-FWA data from neighbouring jurisdictions is required.
 Download and add to the database with this script:

     ./neighbours.sh

+#### Upstream watershed area

+It is often useful to know how much area is upstream of a given location, and often this needs to be calculated for many locations.
+Rather than run the calculation each time it is required, we can run the calculation for all fundamental watersheds and cache the result in a lookup table.

+**NOTE** - output currently includes area upstream **WITHIN BC ONLY**, this will not be accurate in watersheds that have contributing drainage outside of BC!

+    ./fwa_watersheds_upstream_area.sh

+#### Upstream waterbody area

+As with upstream watershed area, it is often useful to know how much lake/reservoir/wetland is upstream of a given location, and often this needs to be calculated for many locations.
+Rather than run the calculation each time it is required, we can run the calculation for all streams and cache the result in a lookup table.
+Note that this is different than upstream watershed area above - we use streams as the lookup base rather than watersheds because waterbodies can be nested within fundamental watersheds.

+**NOTE** - output currently includes area upstream **WITHIN BC ONLY**, this will not be accurate in watersheds that have contributing drainage outside of BC!

+    ./fwa_waterbodies_upstream_area.sh

+#### Assessment watersheds lookup

 Some workflows require relating `fwa_assessment_watersheds_poly` to stream segments and fundamental watersheds.
-There are no existing links in the attribues so this relation requires a resource intensive spatial query.
+There are no existing keys in the data that maintain this link - the query requires a resource intensive spatial function.
 Rather than running a spatial query every time, we can create lookups.
 The lookups are provided at `https://hillcrestgeo.ca/outgoing/public/fwapg/` and loaded by `01_load.sh`, but they can be created from scratch with this script:

     ./assessment_watersheds_lookups.sh

-Rather than calculate upstream area as needed, this **DRAFT** script will add and populate an `upstream_area_ha` column in the streams table (currently requires [`pgdata`](https://github.com/smnorris/pgdata) and is extremely slow).
-**NOTE** - output includes area upstream **WITHIN BC ONLY**, this will not be accurate in watersheds that have contributing drainage outside of BC!

-    python add_upstream_area_ha.py

-Calculate upstream area for each fundamental watershed.
-As with above, this script is not optimized and takes many hours to process (but only has to be run once).
-**NOTE** - output includes area upstream **WITHIN BC ONLY**, this will not be accurate in watersheds that have contributing drainage outside of BC!

-    ./fwa_watersheds_upstream_area.sh